Rishavsingh007/Project-Appointment-Management-System-/README.md

 # Project-Appointment-Management-System-
 This is the college assignment Project from module Collaborative Development.
-Languages used: HTML, CSS, JAVASACRIPT, PHP.
+Languages used: HTML, CSS, JAVASCRIPT, PHP, MYSQL.